 Defence Ready Seminar Series

-Over the next decade the Australian Department of Defence will be spending over $270 billion dollars on Defence related product and services.
+Over the next decade the Australian Department of Defence will be spending over $270 billion dollars on Defence related products and services.
 If you want to take part in this enormous opportunity, then your business needs to become Defence Ready.

-There are plenty of opportunities for regional manufacturers and providers of goods and services to participate; however, many firms do not know how to meet Defence industry requirements or build the business relationships that will help them win Defence contracts.
+There are plenty of opportunities for manufacturers and providers of goods and services to participate; however, many firms do not know how to meet Defence industry requirements or build the business relationships that will help them win Defence contracts.

 - Participative virtual workshops – delivered by our experienced facilitators via Webex, allowing plenty of interaction and question time